-Back then, in the late 60s, my parents adventurously “cruised into” a new life.
-They hadn’t planned to immigrate from Germany.
+In the late 60s, my parents adventurously ‘cruised into’ a new life.
+They didn’t plan to immigrate from Germany.
 Nonetheless, the choice to stay in Australia and the life they created, is admirable.
 Unlike many immigrants who kept close ties to the motherland, my parents rarely returned.

 These days, the Zerissenheit has softened, overcome by the reminder that here is where I am and now is all that matters.
-How we “let go” and why we “hold on” (to ideas, relationships, or things) are conundrums that I’ve investigated in my art and coaching practice for many years.
-Personally, what’s helped soften my Zerissenheit, other than the incredible loved ones in my dual worlds, is my meditation and yoga.
-It’s a grounding, non-negotiable practice that travels with me.
+How we ‘let go’ and why we ‘hold on’ (to ideas, relationships, or things) are conundrums that I’ve investigated in my art and coaching practice for many years.
+My Zerissenheit has softened over the years, aided by the incredible loved ones in my dual worlds and yoga (including meditation).
+Yoga is a grounding, non-negotiable practice that travels with me.
 It’s also my best reality pill.

 Most artists will agree that life and art are intertwined.

-I also observe, that most of the guests watch how much they drink and eat.
-It does help that this cruise doesn’t offer an “all you can eat” smorgasbord, and that if you want seconds, you need to order again (which I usually do – I have a healthy appetite).
+I also observe that most guests consider how much they drink and eat.
+It does help that this cruise doesn’t offer an all-you-can-eat smorgasbord and that if you want seconds, you need to order again (which I usually do – I have a healthy appetite).

-That unlike my preconceptions of “wasteful cruisers”, this doesn’t seem to be such a vessel.
-However, I need to probe further, and be on here longer to prove my revamped view.
+And, unlike my preconceptions of ‘wasteful cruisers’, this doesn’t seem to be such a vessel.
+However, I need to probe further and be on here longer to prove my revamped view.

 Don’t get me started on the art on board.
 I actually wish I curated it.

-Some is dubious (the 90s watercolour repro in my cabin of a harbour like Venice), some is appropriate, but framed horribly (the repro vintage copperplate prints of city rivers of a bygone time), some is brash and big (the dog-human creature at reception) and some is ok, like this linocut repro.
-Although the playlist does show the predominant demographic’s age.
-I like it because I do still like cassettes, and could probably sing along to most of the hits on these tapes, but the work is missing a Mixed Tape.
+And some is ok, like this linocut repro.
+However the playlist does show the predominant demographic’s age.
+I like it because I still love cassettes and could probably sing along to most of the hits on these tapes, but the work is missing a Mixed Tape.

-Art, commissioned from artists along the routes, like the street art I photographed in Riga (the couple under the fur, featured above) would be aesthetic, relevant, supportive and could be marketed positively, a win-win for guests, the cruise company and artists.
+Vessels like this would benefit from art commissioned from artists who live and work along the routes, like the street art I photographed in Riga (the couple under the fur, featured above).
+That would be aesthetic, relevant, supportive and great for positive spin, becoming a win-win for guests, the cruise company and artists.
 Someone, please employ me.

 I’ve always had a bit of a problem (?understatement) with photographing myself and seeing photos of me, especially if they’re “unflattering”.
 It’s not uncommon to be so daft, whatever your state of self-awareness/feminism/age.
 Lots of us share the bizarre (but human) internalised message that we’re not “good enough” for a kind of norm (societal, parental, personal).
 Back when I studied photography and started exploring this conundrum, we called these pictures self-portraits, and art history is full of them across all media, dating back to ancient Egypt.

 VOYAGE, with its focus on identity, also engages with my dislike of still and video Selfies.
-Not surprisingly, I enjoy seeing others – the voyeur in me – but usually can’t stand mine.
-And like all of my projects, which have chosen me, this one was also saying, “Hey Tasch, this is one shit-kicker phobia that you now have to lose.”
+Not surprisingly, I enjoy seeing those of others – the voyeur in me – but usually can’t stand mine.
+And like all of my projects, which have chosen me, this one said, “Hey Tasch, you’re old enough.
+This is one shit-kicker phobia that you now have to lose.”
 Or something to that effect.
 And not surprisingly, “Selfiephobia” is a thing.
-So the project is an invitation to become more comfortable with Selfies and perhaps even mess with my notion of what that means.
-So that’s why I’m sharing them folks.
+So the project also invites more ease around Selfies – and perhaps even messes with my notion of what that means.
+So that’s why I’m sharing them, folks.
 Not because I’ve unleashed my narcissist (wow – what would she look like?).

 Plot Twist.
 Something just occurred that none of us foresaw.

-The decision to disembark makes no financial, environmental, or medical sense (other than potential litigation, which is the sad reason for many stupid social and political decisions) – don’t get me started there.
+The decision to disembark makes no financial, environmental, or medical sense (other than potential litigation, which is the sad reason for many stupid social and political decisions) – I won’t get started there.

 Added to this, my dear friend Anne died this morning in Melbourne.
 A devastating blow.
 This news makes the tyranny of distance even more palpable.
 Life has a way of humbling us.